mertdenizgez/expressjs-typescript-postgresql-template/README.md

-# Rest API for Gtr Record API
+# Rest API with Expressjs-Typescript-Postgresql

 A rest api application for retrieve data from Postgres by using Node.js, Express, Typescript and Sequelize.